msawant060/AWS-CSA/Storage on AWS/S3-Bucket-Versioning.md

  - Why do we need to version the bucket?
    - It helps to keep the object in the bucket from accedental deletion or overwrites

- - What is the stages of a bucket
+ - Stages of a bucket
     - Un-version (Default)
     - Version-Enables
     - Version-Suspended

- - Once the bucket version is Enables, the versioning can **ONLY BE SUSPENDED**, the bucket cannot be **UN-VERSIONED BACK**
+ - Once the bucket version is Enabled, the versioning can **ONLY BE SUSPENDED**, the bucket cannot be **UN-VERSIONED**

 - The versioning state applies to all of the objects in the bucket

 - Once the versioning is enabled
    - all the subsequent added/modified objects are versioned and given unique version ID
-   - Objects that are stored in un-versioned bucket have null as the version ID.
+   - Objects that are stored in un-versioned bucket have **null** as the version ID.

  - You have to make object of each version **PUBLIC**.